-This chapter provides a summary of the features of the LVM logical volume manager that are new for the initial and subsequent releases of Red Hat Enterprise Linux 6.
+This chapter provides a summary of the features of the LVM logical volume manager that are new since the release of Red Hat Enterprise Linux 5.6.
 Following that, this chapter provides a high-level overview of the components of the Logical Volume Manager (LVM).